ArabAmerican/Easy-YDNS/README.md

+# Simple IPv4 YDNS Bash Updater (NOT COMPLETE, DO NOT USE)

-# YDNS Bash Updater Script
+This is a fork of the YDNS Bash Updater Script found here (https://github.com/ydns/bash-updater)

-This repository contains the bash updater script which can be used on *NIX-like environments to update dynamic hosts.
-It is recommended to use this script with cronjob to run periodically (preferrably every 15 minutes).

-The script uses the YDNS API v1 (dyn-compatible).
+The intent of this script is to use and provide a more simplistic method for users who are unfamiliar with Linux to utilize YDNS by attempting to prevent possible errors that may arise.
+This script also only uses IPv4 in case of errors resulting from a lack of IPv6 support.

-## Installation
+## Tutorial

+This script was tested to work on Linux Mint 20.1 and Windows 10 (20H2) using Windows Subsystem for Linux under Debian.

 First, ensure that your host has [curl](http://curl.haxx.se) installed.